piripinui/ims_starter_app/README.md

 ### Vector Data and Service Endpoints

-There are 10 data layers in the dataset representing electric utility distribution assets:
+There are 10 layers in the dataset:
 * Overhead Secondary Conductor
 * Underground Secondary Conductor
 * Overhead Primary Conductor